schuetzgroup/fret-tester/README.md

 - Download source (either use `git clone` or download a snapshot zip and unpack it somewhere).
-- Go to the topmost folder of the source and run `python setup.py install` or add the topmost folder to the Python path
+- Go to the topmost folder of the source and run `python setup.py install` or add the topmost folder to the Python path.

 <a name="Schrangl2018"></a>(1) Schrangl, Lukas; Göhring, Janett; Schütz,